kent-map/chirpy/_posts/2025-04-01-19c-canterbury-free-library.md

 ---
 title: "Canterbury Free Library"
-description: "Canterbury’s Free Library emerged in 1858 as a flagship use of the 1850 Library Act, turning local rates into public access to books, reading rooms, and civic amenities.
-Ratepayer rules, closed-shelf control systems, and committee gatekeeping shaped who could borrow and what counted as acceptable fiction, sparking disputes over authors such as Mary Braddon.
-Philanthropy, municipal politics, and wartime use converged in the Beaney building and its evolving catalogues, revealing changing ideas of public culture from the late Victorian era into the twentieth century."
+description: "The Free Library in Canterbury opened in 1858, making it the first in the country to be established under the 1850 Library Act.
+Early catalogues show the library building on the collections it had acquired from the Canterbury Philosophical and Literary Institution.
+The library’s readers, from lovers of Mary Braddon to WW1 soldiers, contributed to the changing culture of the city over these years."
 author: Professor Carolyn Oulton
 date: 2025-04-01
 categories: [ 19c ]